-Become a Job-Ready Certified Cloud Risk Management Professional (CCRMP).
-To prevent the $2.1T in projected cyber breaches, employers need Certified Cloud Risk Management Professionals who have demonstrated they can implement the NIST Risk Management Framework and FedRAMP.
+Become a Job-Ready Certified Cybersecurity Risk Management Professional (CCRMP).
+To prevent the $2.1T in projected cyber breaches, employers need Certified Cybersecurity Risk Management Professionals who have demonstrated they can implement the NIST Risk Management Framework and FedRAMP.
 The NIST Risk Management Framework (RMF) and the Federal Risk and authorization Management Program (FedRAMP) are the de facto standards utilized for cloud security risk management in the U.S. today.

-As an MCI authorized training partner, Learning Tree can help you earn the CCRMP through five courses that ensure you acquire hands-on project experience in implementing the NIST RMF and FedRAMP.
+As an authorized training partner, Learning Tree can help you earn the CCRMP through five courses that ensure you acquire hands-on project experience in implementing the NIST RMF and FedRAMP.

 This is the fifth of five courses that help you earn CCRMP certification.